 Pursuant to Section 404 of the Sarbanes-Oxley Act, we will be required to file a report by our management on our internal control over financial reporting.
 In addition, an attestation report on internal control over financial reporting issued by our independent registered public accounting firm may be required.
 While we remain an emerging growth company, we will not be required to include an attestation report on internal control over financial reporting issued by our independent registered public accounting firm.
-We might not identify one or more material weaknesses in our internal controls in connection with evaluating our compliance with Section 404 of the Sarbanes-Oxley Act.
-The presence of material weaknesses in internal control over financial reporting could result in financial statement errors which, in turn, could lead to errors in our financial reports and/or delays in our financial reporting, which could require us to restate our operating results.
+We might not identify one or more material weaknesses in our internal control over financial reporting could result in financial statement errors which, in turn, could lead to errors in our financial reports and/or delays in our financial reporting, which could require us to restate our operating results.
 A material weakness has been identified by DSL's independent registered public accounting firm, noting that DSL did not have qualified financial reporting personnel with sufficient accounting knowledge, technical skills and experience to analyze and properly apply International Financial Reporting Standards ("IFRS") throughout the two year audit period ended March 31, 2023.
-Subsequent to March,31, 2023, DSL retained a CFO and other experienced finance professionals with significant knowledge, technical skills and experience with IFRS required to properly analyze and apply the applicable accounting standards to the DSL's consolidated financial statements.
+Subsequent to March, 31, 2023, DSL retained a CFO and other experienced finance professionals with significant knowledge, technical skills and experience with IFRS required to properly analyze and apply the applicable accounting standards to the DSL's consolidated financial statements.
 DSL will monitor the requirements of its accounting and finance department in the future to ensure its team continues to have the proper resources to accurately and timely prepare its consolidated financial statements.